klequis/klequis.io/site/content/blog/installing-mongodb-on-ubuntu/index.md

 - Perform some brief testing for each user.

-> We will be using the MongoDB Shell.
+> We will be using the Mongo Shell.
 If you are not familiar with it see [The mongo Shell](https://docs.mongodb.com/manual/mongo/).

 ---
 ## Authentication is Not Enabled

+Initially after installation access control is not enabled.
+This means authentication is not required to access MongoDB and an unauthenticated user has full control.
+Once you enable access control users must authenticate.
 Before creating users let's take a quick look the current lack of authentication.
-Start the MongoDB shell.
-The command is simply `mongo`.
+Start the Mongo Shell:

 ```console
 mongo
 ```

-As you can see from the output in the image below, your in and have full access.
-We will fix this issue below, but first we need a user to authenticate with.
+As you can see from the response in the image below, there are no restrictions on the user.
+We will address this issue after creating the first user.

 <em>click on the image for a larger view</em>
 <br><br>